-Dakar has been known as the Paris of West Africa but it’s much more than great food and beautiful fashion.
+Dakar is known as the Paris of West Africa, but it’s much more than great food and beautiful fashion.
 It’s a vibrant city known to make travelers fall in love with its rich tapestry of culture, history, and stunning beaches.
-Before you embark on your journey to this West African gem, here are some essential tips to ensure a smooth and enriching experience.
+Before you begin your journey to this West African gem, here are some essential tips to ensure a smooth and enriching experience.

 Respect Local Customs